Education at Wave Hill

 Wave Hill continues to be at the forefront in working with teens.
 For more than 30 years, the Forest Project has offered paid, summer internships in the increasingly relevant discipline of woodland and urban ecology.
 This season, Wave Hill is launching a new Woodland Ecology Research Mentorship (WERM) program, generously funded by the Pinkerton Foundation.
 This initiative provides mentored research opportunities for high school students over a 14-month period.

 We welcome your visits, questions and feedback in our continuing efforts to best serve our audience and keep pace with an always dynamic educational landscape.

 Click here to download the press release for the Woodland Ecology Research Mentorship (WERM) program.

-Wave Hill's environmental education programs for youth are generously supported by the Barker Welfare Foundation, the Bay and Paul Foundations, Con Edison, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund, the New York State Education Department, the Pinkerton Foundation, and the Dr. Robert C. and Tina Sohn Foundation.
-Sustaining support for Wave Hill’s educational programming is provided by the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.
-The buildings and grounds of Wave Hill are owned by the City of New York and the institution’s operations are made possible in part by public funds provided through the New York City Department of Cultural Affairs and the Zoos, Botanical Gardens and Aquariums Grant Program administered by the New York State Office of Parks, Recreation and Historic Preservation.
+Education Programs for youth at Wave Hill are generously supported by the Barker Welfare Foundation, the Bay and Paul Foundations, Cleveland H. Dodge Foundation, Con Edison, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund, the New York State Education Department, the Pinkerton Foundation, and the Dr. Robert C. and Tina Sohn Foundation and Target.
+Sustaining support for Wave Hill’s Educational Programming is provided by the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.